 1. Develop Your Data

-You don't have to wait until your inventory runs out — you can learn to predict it.
-Use a spreadsheet to track the usage of breakroom supplies over the course of a few weeks, so you can learn the average rate at which your staff runs through tea bags and coffee stirrers.
+You don't have to wait until your snack supply runs out — you can learn to predict it.
+Use a spreadsheet to track the usage of breakroom supplies over the course of a few weeks, so you can learn how frequently the team runs out of tea bags and coffee stirrers.
 This process will take some extra time up front, but will ultimately enable you to calculate how often you'll need to place orders, rather than leaving it up to guesswork.

 2. Streamline Your Vendors

-Find a supplier that can meet all of your breakroom needs, from coffee equipment and snacks to paper towels and plastic forks.
+Find a supplier that can meet all of your breakroom needs, from coffee equipment and snacks to paper towels and plastic forks as well as cleaning supplies.
 The fewer vendors you work with, the less time you have to spend dealing with invoices, searching through paperwork from multiple sources and placing orders on different sites.
 A single-supplier solution can also save money on shipping costs.

 3. Put It on Auto-Pilot